 Here is DOGICA - intelligent, cute, talented and loyal pooch! (o: She can walk, play, sit, lie down and roll over.
 Try to pet her and watch how she responds.
 Entertain her by playing ball or giving her a bone.
 Reward a canine with a treat!
 To get her to sit, double-click your mouse on the ground close to her.
 Double-click again to get her to lie down, then hold mouse button down,make a circular motion to roll the dog over

 100 Advanced Dog Training Tips Clicker Dog Training Techniques Clicker Dog Training Misconceptions What are the Basic Dog Commands?
 Basic Dog Training: Obedience Commands What is the Best Way to Train a Dog?
+How to Train your Dog to Run with You?
 How Much does it Cost to Train a Dog?
-Train your Dog & Puppy Techniques How to Train your Dog and Puppy Best Dog Training Schools & Courses Online Housebreaking Schedule For Puppies Dog Training Classes, Tips & Information How to Fight Dog Separation Anxiety Dog Memory Training Tips & Techniques Train your Dog & Puppy not to Pee How to Train Surfing, Scateboarding & Parkour Dogs Dog Training Methods & Commands Service & Working Dogs Training Electronic Collar Dog Training 100 Advanced Dog Training Tips Train Your Dog to Love Doghouse Teach Your Dog Obedience Best Treats for Dog Training How to Teach Dog Tricks Train Your Dog Online Deaf Dog & Puppy Training Dog Training Programs Clicker Dog Training Blind Dog Training Dog Alpha Training Backpack Dog Training Crate Dog Training Dog Training Books Dog Brain Training Dog Training Videos Dog Carriers Training Stop Dog Biting Sheepdogs & Farm Dogs Training Dog Parkour Surfing Dogs Puppy Training Dog Agility
+Train your Dog & Puppy Techniques How to Train your Dog and Puppy How to Train Dog to Skateboard Best Dog Training Schools & Courses Online Housebreaking Schedule For Puppies Dog Training Classes, Tips & Information How to Fight Dog Separation Anxiety Dog Memory Training Tips & Techniques Train your Dog & Puppy not to Pee How to Train Surfing, Scateboarding & Parkour Dogs Dog Training Methods & Commands Service & Working Dogs Training Electronic Collar Dog Training 100 Advanced Dog Training Tips Train Your Dog to Love Doghouse Teach Your Dog Obedience Best Treats for Dog Training How to Teach Dog Tricks Train Your Dog Online Deaf Dog & Puppy Training Dog Training Programs Clicker Dog Training Blind Dog Training Dog Alpha Training Backpack Dog Training Crate Dog Training Dog Training Books Dog Brain Training Dog Training Videos Dog Carriers Training Stop Dog Biting Sheepdogs & Farm Dogs Training Dog Parkour Surfing Dogs Puppy Training Dog Agility

 The easiest way to teach advanced tricks is to clicker train your dog.
 The idea is that the clicker tells your dog that he is on the right track in learning a skill.
 It means you can be a distance away from your dog and reward exactly the behaviour you want in a very precise way.